-One of the fundamental dogmas of laissez-faire capitalism is that the presence or absence of competition in any given industry is a sure indicator of whether that industry is efficient or inefficient: by lowering costs and increasing efficiency, competition makes everything better, while the absence of competition makes things worse.
+One of the fundamental dogmas of laissez-faire capitalism is that the presence or absence of competition in any given industry is a sure indicator of whether that industry is efficient or inefficient: by lowering costs and increasing efficiency, competition makes things better, while the absence of competition makes things worse.
 So ingrained is this belief that the advocates of laissez-faire capitalism react, like Pavlov’s salivating dog, in a hostile, knee-jerk manner to all government programs, policies, initiatives, restrictions, and regulations that overstep the narrow boundaries set by economic fundamentalists and other government bigots, who limit the legitimate sphere of government activity to national defense, the police, and the law courts.
-In their dogmatic opinion, all such well-intentioned programs are necessarily bad, regardless of their actual effects, which they do not bother to verify since they know in advance what the outcome will be.
+In their dogmatic opinion, all such well-intentioned programs and regulations are necessarily bad, regardless of their actual effects, which they do not bother to examine since they know in advance what the outcome will be.
 But human behaviour is much more complex – and much less predictable – than is supposed by these naive advocates of laissez-faire economic principles.

-Economists have made a fundamental mistake about the nature of competition.
+Economists have made a fundamental mistake about competition.
 They have assumed that its beneficial effects – greater efficiency and lower costs – operate independently of human cultures and traditions, that is, that it has the same effects regardless of the culture, history, religion, and traditions of any given people.
 In other words, they assume that, like physical and chemical reactions, these effects are independent of both time and place.
-But this assumption is completely wrong, as the abject failure of the application of laissez-faire economic policies to non-Western societies has amply demonstrated in recent decades.
+But this assumption is completely wrong, as the abject failure of the application of laissez-faire economic policies to non-Western societies has demonstrated in recent decades.
 The one constant that we find in all these countries – whether in Africa, the former Soviet Union, Latin America, or elsewhere, where economists, in seeking to westernize these countries’ economic systems by allowing competition to perform its miraculous effects, confidently predicted the improvement of the material well-being of the inhabitants – is the harmful effects of unrestrained human greed, which in many cases was allowed free rein during the attempt to “liberalize” their economies.
 This was especially evident in Russia, where former state-owned monopolies such as gas and oil ended up in the hands of a few greedy and opportunistic individuals.

-In addition, many free-market economists are misled by the examples of industries and economic sectors where competition works well, by ensuring efficiency, honesty, safety, reliability, low prices, and good products and services, into assuming that competition will have the same effects in other areas such as health care, education, social services, the provision of basic necessities like water and sewage treatment, and so on.
+In addition, many free-market economists are misled by the examples of industries and economic sectors where competition works well, by ensuring efficiency, honesty, safety, reliability, low prices, and good products and services, into believing that competition will have the same effects in other areas such as health care, education, social services, the provision of basic necessities like water and sewage treatment, and so on.
 But this naive generalization is not at all justified.
 As we have seen in “The Need for Regulations,” there are many other ways to increase profits besides providing better services and products at the lowest possible price.
-Furthermore, the primordial emphasis on a product’s price, and many consumers’ desire to purchase the product at the lowest possible price, can have serious detrimental effects on workers, animals, innocent people, and the environment.
+Furthermore, the primordial emphasis on a product’s price, and most consumers’ desire to purchase the product at the lowest possible price, can have detrimental effects on workers, animals, innocent people, and the environment.
 In other words, unbridled price competition can compromise or corrupt people’s safety, honesty, decency, and even their humanity.

 Those economists who place undue emphasis on the virtues of competition fail to understand that competition is only one of many different models of behaviour that determine people’s actions.
 Good or efficient models of behaviour can exist in both the public and private sector.
 Moreover, bad models of behaviour can also exist in both sectors.
 Competition is not some miraculous force whose presence makes everything better, while its absence means that everything will be inefficient, overpriced, dishonest, corrupt, bloated, or bad in some other way.
 Similarly, although both rain and sunlight are necessary in agriculture, too much of either will have harmful effects, in the first case by encouraging the growth of rot, and in the second, by causing plants to wither and die from dehydration.